rhatdan/docker/docs/sources/reference/commandline/cli.md

 **Import from a local directory:**

     $ sudo tar -c . | sudo docker import - exampleimagedir

+**Import from a local directory with new configurations:**

+    $ sudo tar -c . | sudo docker import --change "ENV DEBUG true" - exampleimagedir

 Note the `sudo` in this example – you must preserve the ownership of the files (especially root ownership) during the